weewx/weewx/docs_src/weectl/station.md

   --html-root HTML_ROOT
                         Where to put the generated HTML and images, relative to WEEWX_ROOT.
 Default is "public_html".
-  --no-prompt           If set, do not prompt.
+  --no-prompt           Do not prompt.
 Use default values.
-  --no-backup           If set, do not backup the old configuration file.
+  --no-backup           Do not backup the old configuration file.
   --dry-run             Print what would happen, but do not actually do it.
 ```